Xetnus/osm-finder/README.md

 This tool currently supports all [highway](https://wiki.openstreetmap.org/wiki/Key:highway), [railway](https://wiki.openstreetmap.org/wiki/Key:railway), and a couple [power line](https://wiki.openstreetmap.org/wiki/Key:power) (namely, 'line' and 'minor_line') types.

-When in doubt, it's always safer to enter larger/wider parameters than you think is needed (e.g., enter an angle of 25 ± 10° instead of 25 ± 5°).

-Works best on images with unique intersections.
-If there are any tags you can enter (e.g. bridge=yes, tunnel=yes), you'll decrease the size of the results significantly.

 This tool is still in early development.
 Please feel free to report issues or create pull requests if you find any bugs.

 Tested on Ubuntu 22.04.1 LTS.